nyberry/HDPM097/report.md

 - compare the recreated outputs against Table 2
 - create a final technical appendix notebook

-This supported a more controlled and test-driven recreation process, although manual review was still required to detect modelling assumptions, interpret ambiguous reporting, and decide whether numerical differences from the published tables were acceptable.
+This was a controlled and test-driven recreation process, although manual review was still required to detect modelling assumptions, interpret ambiguous reporting, and decide whether numerical differences from the published tables were acceptable.

 ## 3.5 Comparison of manual and AI-assisted approaches

 Across all approaches, the most effective workflow was iterative rather than one-shot.
 In manual work, iteration was needed to refine the conceptual model and assumptions.
 In AI-assisted work, iteration was needed to tighten prompts, reduce ambiguity, inspect generated code, and correct errors.
-The broad pattern observed was that AI tools were useful for accelerating implementation and refactoring, but they did not remove the need for domain interpretation, testing, or critical review.
-For that reason, the study should be understood as an experiment in human-supervised model recreation rather than autonomous code generation.
+The broad pattern observed was that AI tools were useful for accelerating implementation and refactoring, but they did not remove the need for interpretation, testing, or critical review.

 ## 4. Validation and testing